In 2010, a Supreme Judicial Court decision in the case of Papadopolous vs. Target Corp.

-Who is Liable in a Snow and Ice Case
+Who is Liable in a Snow and Ice Accident?

-The property owner, or the person controlling the property, must use reasonable care to prevent dangerous walking conditions due to snow and ice.
+The property owner, or the person controlling the property, has a responsibility to use reasonable care to prevent unsafe walking conditions due to snow and ice.
 If reasonable care is not taken, the property owner may be liable for injuries sustained in both natural and unnatural snow accumulations.
 The property owner may also be liable if a third party moved the snow and the property owner should have been aware of it.

-What To Do If You Are Injured By a Fall in Snow and Ice
+What Should You Do If You Are Injured By Dangerous Snow and Ice Conditions?

 Choosing a Personal Injury Lawyer Experienced in Snow and Ice Cases